 X-Men director Bryan Singer preemptively rebuked assault allegations in an article planned by Esquire magazine.
 Singer has repeatedly defended himself regarding claims of abuse in the press that have fallen under the #MeToo and #TimesUp movements, and he has denied all charges against him so far.

 Singer was first accused of rape and drugging by Michael Egan in 2014.
-Then, in 2017, Cesar Sanchez-Guzman accused Singer of forced sexual penetration in 2003, as a 17 year old.
+Then, in 2017, Cesar Sanchez-Guzman accused Singer of forced sexual penetration in 2003, when he was 17 years old.
 Sanchez-Guzman, an actor at the time, reported that Singer offered to help him with his career.
 Singer attempted to have the charges dismissed, and cited Sanchez-Guzman's bankruptcy claim in 2014 as motivation for the lawsuit.
 Although Fox fired Singer from its Freddy Mercury biopic Bohemian Rhapsody, reportedly for failing to meet his duties as director, he'll still be credited for the movie, having gone through the majority of production before exiting.
 Singer claimed that his departure was due to personal matters at the time.

 Taking to Instagram, Singer referenced "rehashed" allegations, indicating that Esquire's planned article is related to the claims made by Egan and/or Sanchez-Guzman.
 Singer's full Instagram post can be seen below: